 males occurring in more wooded areas.
 At Hawk Mountain Sanctuary,

 The current population of this New World species is believed to exceed

 four million birds.
-By the end of the 20th Century, kestrel populations
+By the end of the 20th Century, American Kestrel populations

 were decreasing in parts of the northeastern United States, as well as

 Texas and Arkansas.
 Although kestrels are well-adapted to